UdK-VPT/BuildingSystems/docs/source/introduction.rst

    of the Campus Berlin-Charlottenburg are connected by a district heating grid (ATES project).

-**0D modelling approach**: The adaptive building model works in a strongly simplified and abstracted configuration (low-order or grey box model), which leads to numerically fast calculations.
+**0D modelling approach**: The adaptive building model works in a strongly simplified and abstracted configuration (low-order or gray box model), which leads to numerically fast calculations.
 A typical case study is the simultaneous calculation of the thermal energy demand of a large number of single buildings of a district in combination with a district heating network (compare with Figure 1.1).

 .. figure:: /images/SDE2014TeamRooftop.*
    :scale: 60 %

-   The Rooftop building, which is designed for placement on the roof of a Gründerzeit building in Berlin (UdK Berlin/TU Berlin contribution to the competition Solar Decathlon Europe 2014)
+   The Rooftop building, which was designed for placement on the roof of a Gründerzeit building in Berlin (UdK Berlin/TU Berlin contribution to the competition Solar Decathlon Europe 2014)

 **1D modelling approach**: In this case the adaptive building model uses more spatially resolved algorithms and models